 The watchdog’s conclusion, which is not legally binding, did little to persuade the Army to revisit Byun’s discharge, with a senior official toeing the line.

 “It was a decision based on law.
-We will take the next step once the court ruling comes out,” a senior Army official said, referring to the Military Personnel Act that says the loss of genitalia constitutes as a mental and physical disorder.
+We will take the next step once the court ruling is out,” a senior Army official said, referring to the Military Personnel Act, which says the loss of genitalia constitutes as a mental and physical disorder.

 Byun’s attorney disputes the assertion, saying Byun underwent “medical treatment” and that the Army is discriminating against one’s sexual identity if it refuses to see it that way.

 Worse, the military is free to deem the result of any medical treatment a disorder, if it goes down that road, the attorney added.